adamsilver/fdpb/02-a-checkout-flow.md

 It's hardly surprising that most transactions are abandoned at the payment page.
 Not only is this screen shown toward the end of the journey (where users have had the most time to reconsider their decision, for example), but they may have to stop and find their credit card.

 Fortunately, there are some usability provisions we can apply here.
-By leveraging autofill, removing unnecessary fields, using the right input types and crafting the label (and hint) text—we can drastically reduce friction and keep users on-task.
+By leveraging autofill, removing unnecessary fields, using the right input types and crafting label (and hint) text — we can drastically reduce friction and keep users on-task.

 ### Removing Fields